Uffizi Gallery Artworks | What to See at Uffizi Gallery?

 Painting

-The huge collection of paintings is distributed over 45 museum halls and features the works of prominent Renaissance artists such as Raphael, Sandro Botticelli, Leonardo da Vinci, Titian, Michelangelo, etc. Additionally, you will also find modern artworks by Dutch, Flemish, and German painters showcased here.
+The huge collection of paintings at Uffizi Gallery is carefully distributed over 45 museum halls and features the works of prominent Renaissance artists such as Raphael, Sandro Botticelli, Leonardo da Vinci, Titian, Michelangelo, etc. Additionally, you will also find modern artworks by Dutch, Flemish, and German painters showcased here.

 The Uffizi collection boasts a remarkable series of sculptures predominantly from the Hellenistic and Roman periods.
 The first, second, and third corridors of the second floor are adorned with an endless series of classical statues and busts.
 The Statue of Empress Helena, The Sleeping Ariadne (weighing nearly 2 tons), and the Portrait of Agrippa are among the museum’s most prized attractions.